 The Importance of Pre-Bloom Ca, B and Zn in Table & Wine Grapes

-For years, we have heard about the importance of including Zinc (Zn) in our pre-bloom foliar nutritional sprays for table and wine grapes.
+For years, we have heard about the importance of including zinc (Zn) in our pre-bloom foliar nutritional sprays for table and wine grapes.
 So much so, that we almost universally include it without even thinking about it.
 Pre-bloom Zn is key for fruit set.
-In conjunction with Zn, Calcium and Boron play also play a critical role in pre-bloom nutrition.
+In conjunction with Zn, calcium and boron also play critical roles in pre-bloom nutrition.
 Here’s a quick synopsis of what each element does for the plant, and why it is a necessary component in pre-bloom nutrition.

 - Calcium (Ca) is the key component in cell walls, maintaining membrane structure, and has a direct influence on the regulation of enzyme systems, phyto-hormone activities, and nutritional uptake.
 It has a specific influence on fruit quality, color, and aroma.
 Low Ca concentrations in fruit lead to earlier maturity and softer skins in direct correlation to fruit quality in table, raisin, and wine grapes.
 Nearly 40% of a vine’s Ca absorption takes place between leaf emergence and fruit set.